 In this post I aim to provide a careful metrical analysis of Shakespeare’s opening sonnet, and hope to illustrate how an understanding of meter can enhance our appreciation of his work.
 Some feet combine with each other to form metrical figures, and I have not divided the figures into individual feet.
 Those figures in red… Continue reading Scanning Shakespeare’s Sonnets: Sonnet 1

 One of the trickiest aspects to scanning Shakespeare’s verse is working out the syllable count when words have been contracted or expanded to fit the meter.
 In this post I am going to outline the principles by which words could be contracted or expanded.
-Contraction Besides making it easier to find words to fit the… Continue reading Making the words fit the meter
+For clarity, I shall split simple variations into individual feet.
+Contraction… Continue reading Making the words fit the meter